-4.4 Monitor concurrent therapies.
+4.5 Monitor concurrent therapies.
 Due to lithium's relatively narrow therapeutic index, pharmacokinetic interactions with other drugs can precipitate lithium toxicity.
 The most clinically significant interactions are with drugs that alter renal sodium handling.

-Thiazide diuretics, ACE inhibitors and Angiotensin II receptor antagonists can considerably increase lithium levels and should be avoided if possible.
+Thiazide diuretics, ACE inhibitors and Angiotensin II receptor antagonists can considerably increase lithium levels and should be, avoided if possible.
 If coprescribed with lithium, more frequent monitoring of e-GFR and serum lithium is essential.

 Non-Steroidal Anti-inflammatory drugs (NSAIDs) and cyclo-oxygenase (Cox 2) inhibitors can increase lithium levels.
-If combined with lithium they should be prescribed regularly, not 'as required', and more frequent lithium monitoring is required.
+If combined with lithium they should be,